George Lopez Bio

 George Lopez’s multi-faceted career encompasses television, film, standup comedy and late-night television.
 For two seasons, Lopez hosted Lopez Tonight, a late-night television talk show on TBS, which represented Lopez’s return to series television after co-creating, writing, producing and starring in Warner Bros.
 Television’s groundbreaking hit sitcom George Lopez, which ran for six seasons on ABC.
 George Lopez remains a hit with viewers in syndication on both broadcast stations and cable’s Nick at Nite, ranking as one of the top-rated shows on the network and among the top five comedies and top 20 weekly programs in syndication.
 George Lopez is one of only four off-net comedies to post weekly ratings gains among households from the 2007-’08 to 2008-’09 season.

-Lopez was most recently seen in the Lionsgate inspirational drama, Spare Parts.
+Lopez was last seen in the Lionsgate inspirational drama, Spare Parts.
 Produced by Lopez, the film is based on a true story about four undocumented Mexican-American teenagers from Phoenix who team up to build an underwater robot that wins the national robotics competition.
 In 2014, Lopez starred in the multi-camera ensemble comedy Saint George on FX, which he co-created.

 In 2013, Lopez released his second memoir, I’m Not Gonna Lie And Other Lies You Tell When You Turn 50, where he tells the unabashed and hilarious truth about aging – as only he can.
 In 2012, Lopez debuted his third solo stand-up special It’s Not Me, It’s You on HBO.
 Lopez also voiced animated characters in a string of animated blockbuster films including Rafael in Rio and Rio 2 along with Jamie Foxx, Anne Hathaway and Jesse Eisenberg, Thurman in Escape from Planet Earth opposite Jane Lynch and Sofia Vergara, Grouchy Smurf in The Smurfs 1 and 2, and The Beverly Hills Chihuahua 1, 2, and 3.
 His other most recent film credits include the box-office hit Valentine’s Day directed by Garry Marshall, Swing Vote, Henry Poole Is Here and Balls of Fury.